The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 When a particular arrangement of interests succeeds in presenting itself as “just the way things are,” as the only rational approach, as common sense rather than ideology — that is when critique becomes most difficult and most essential.

+The credit rating system is not a conspiracy.
+It is something more resilient than a conspiracy: a structure that can produce compliance without overt coercion, govern without democratic mandate, and discipline without accountability.
 It is, in the most precise sense of the word, a technology — one designed not merely to measure the world as it is, but to shape the world toward a particular vision of how it should be.

 If you found this useful, consider subscribing to nodepunk for more writing at the intersections of philosophy, poetry, thought leadership, and the structures that shape how we think.